A 13-month-old LlamaIndex bug re-embeds unchanged content

 - Production embedding cost: ~$59,000/year with 3-large, ~$82,000/year with

-- Vector-store writes at 1B wasted upserts/year: ~$4,000/year in Pinecone write units
+- Vector-store writes at 1B wasted upserts/year: ~$4,000/year in Pinecone write units.

-- Total realistic range: $120K–300K/year once dev/CI is counted
+- Total realistic range: roughly $60-200K/year in production-relevant spend, with a wider band possible once dev/CI is fully counted.

 Reproducing it